 Home visits take place weekly.
 Services are provided for 10 weeks.
 For the infant program, ABC requires families to enroll when the child is between 6 and 24 months old.
 For the toddler program, ABC requires families to enroll when the child is between 24 and 48 months old.

-ABC’s target population includes the following:
+ABC’s service population includes the following:

 - Families with a history of child abuse or neglect/involvement with child welfare system